feed-our-communities/atfoc-backend/README.md

 ### Docker setup
-The django port will be exposed at http://localhost:8000/ After you start docker, to check status, go to http://localhost:8000/admin to see if you can pull up the admin panel
+The django port will be exposed at http://localhost:8000/

+After you start docker, to check statusm go to http://localhost:8000/admin to see if you can pull up the admin panel
 #### To start docker
 `sh scripts/start_docker.sh`
 #### To re-start docker/deploy code to running docker